 - Coaching leaders of the First Nations in British Columbia and those of the Sakha (Yakutia)

 Republic of the Russian Federation to apply mission setting, principled negotiation

 issues with their respective federal governments and corporate stakeholders;

 - Advising the government of the Northwest Territories (NWT) on large-scale environmental risks,

-from existing and complex mine reclamations to potential oil and gas disasters in NWT and
+from complex mine reclamations to potential oil and gas disasters in the NWT and

 Building on my experience at Germany's ARD in Berlin and knowledge of counterparts in democratic countries,